vierge-noire/cakephp-fixture-factories/docs/no_cake_associations.md

 <h1 align="center">Associations for non-CakePHP apps</h1>

 Associations can be defined within the factories in the `initialize()` method.
 The `getTable()` method provides public access to the model class used by the factories.
-The model class is generated automatically by CakePHP, based on the table name returned by the `getRootTableRegistryName` method.
+If not defined in your application (which is probably the case if your app in not built with CakePHP), the model class is generated automatically, based on the table name returned by the
+`getRootTableRegistryName` method.

 For example in the cities' table factory, you may define the association of the `cities` belonging